 I started teaching at DeVry University part time in 1992, then came on full time in 1996.
 I teach Marketing - a wide variety of business courses.
 For the last couple of years, I have been teaching project management, managerial accounting, budgeting and forecasting.
 When we had an Operations Department here, I taught operations management, logistics, and total quality management.
 I have been a licensed realtor for about 14 years, but I focus primarily on my teaching.

 I enjoy seeing students learn and progress.
 I enjoy the challenges of teaching myself, improving my own delivery and the curriculum.
 I enjoy seeing the Business Department grow.
 We started out very small, and now we're the largest department at DeVry University Chicago.
 I think I can take some credit for that.
-The person I report to, Professor Vasilou, is very, very good.
-Under his direction and with his help, the Business department has flourished.

 I stay on top of the business world by working as a realtor, researching and investing in stocks, and reading the Wall Street Journal and many business publications.
 I am also a member of the Chicago Council on Global Affairs, which raises awareness of Chicago's strength as a global city with global connections.
 I bring a lot of that information to the classroom and keep the students up to date on what's going on in the real world and how it relates to what they're studying.
 It also teaches them how to interpret the news.
 They enjoy that.

 I've had a number of good teachers.
 One that stands out was my U.S. history teacher in high school.
 I didn't appreciate him at the time, but subsequently I realized that he was very good.
 In his class you had to think through scenarios, and we had essay questions that required thought rather than just spitting back information.
 That's very effective.
 Learning how to think is essential for success.
 Now I try to bring that approach to my classes.

 Eyes open to the opportunity